peterssonjesper/heroku-buildpack-nodejs-grunt-bower/README.md

 - Caches installed bower components for faster deploys
 - Always runs `bower prune` after restoring cached components to ensure cleanup of unused dependencies.
 - Installs `grunt`
-- Installs the `compass` gem for compiling Sass files to CSS
-- Caches gem for faster deploys
 - Runs the `grunt` task `heroku` or `heroku:$NODE_ENV` if the node env variable has been set

 For more technical details, see the [heavily-commented compile script](https://github.com/heroku/heroku-buildpack-nodejs/blob/master/bin/compile).